FENECON Home 6, 10 & 15 assembly and operating instructions

 12.4.
 Control of a CHP unit

-The integration of a combined heat and power plant (CHP) into the electrical energy management is an advanced form of sector coupling of electricity and heat.
+The integration of a Combined Heat and Power unit (CHP) into electrical energy management is an advanced form of sector coupling of electricity and heat.

 When the battery is charging, this signal is stopped again to prevent the CHP electricity from being fed into the grid unnecessarily.